simonowen/pyz80/README.md

   - Added STRUCT, RS, ENDS option (Adrian Brown)

+Versions 1.21.x, 2014 to 2025

+  - Added --mapfile to generate a map of symbol addresses
+  - Added -x option for hex output from -s symbol display and PRINT directive.
+  - Added -B option to specify custom bootable file, replacing SAMDOS file.
+  - Added date/time to files in disk image (Stefan Drissen).
+  - Added support for 9-sector disk image, used in conjunction with samdos9 image.
+  - Added '3' to env shebang line, to ensure the Python 3.x is used.
+  - Added support for Python 3.x, removed support for Python 2.x.
+  - Added ALIGN directive to be equivalent to DEFS ALIGN.
+  - Added listing file generation (Madis Kaal)
+  - Fixed saved size of files with DUMP < &8000.
+  - Fixed -I with file smaller than 501 bytes (Stefan Drissen)
+  - Fixed defs >= &4000 at start results in no output (Stefan Drissen)
+  - Fixed support for relative paths with INC/MDAT.
+  - Fixed LD SP,IX and LD SP,IY generating the wrong code.
+  - Fixed JR allowing PO/PE/P/M conditions.
+  - Fixed LD I,n and LD R,n being accepted.
+  - Fixed e in some contexts being evaluated as math.e
+  - Fixed some invalid LD operand combinations.
+  - Fixed broken indexed register range checking.
+  - Fixed issue in earlier quoted comma fix.
+  - Fixed issues that ignored invalid digits in binary values.
+  - Fixed line number extraction under Windows, where paths also include a colon.
+  - Fixed trailing whitespace issue in symbols (Stefan Drissen)
+  - Fixed issue parsing source files with a BOM.
+  - Improved sector count calculation, rounding up instead of adding 1 (Pete Moore).
+  - Removed EX HL,DE as alternative for EX DE,HL

 Version 1.21, 11 July 2013

   - A symbol name could include tab characters, which should be treated as a source error (reported by Chris Pile)